 AUM and AU nursing students spent a week focusing on the different points of care for wounded soldiers – from injury to recovery.
 They rotated through the Intensive Care Unit, surgical inpatient unit, inpatient and outpatient physical therapy, inpatient and outpatient mental health, and the Warrior Transition units onbase.
 They met not only with wounded warriors, but also with their families – allowing them to gain an understanding of the issues loved ones face during the recovery process.

 Looking to transfer

 to Auburn Montgomery to pursue a Nursing degree?
-Click here
+Click here.
+Thinking about transferring

 to AUM to pursue a Nursing degree, but not sure?
-Click here
+Click here.
+Current AUM student

 looking to change majors